 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

-6 reasons your credit card declined
+7 reasons your credit card declined

-1. You reached your credit card limit
+1. You reached your card limit

-You can also make payments more often.
-Once you've paid off part of (or all of) your balance, you’ll have free space within your credit limit to start buying things again.
+To prevent hitting your limit, you can also make payments more often.
+Once you've paid off part of (or all of) your balance, you'll have free space within your credit limit to start buying things again.

 If you constantly run into this problem, you can ask your bank to increase your credit limit.